Isdre/Isdre/README.md

 ### Hi there 👋
-My name is Gilbert
+My name is Gilbert.

-I'm currently studing on AGH University of Science and Technology in Krakow How to reach me:
+I'm currently studing on AGH University of Science and Technology in Krakow.

+How to reach me:
   - :email: guszczagilbert@gmail.com
   - :bird: [My Twitter profile](https://twitter.com/GilbertGuszcza)